DarkCaster/Perpetual/README.md

 ## Requiremens

 The key requirement for **Perpetual** is access to a Large Language Model (LLM) to perform the core tasks of code generation and project analysis.
-From the user’s side API keys will be required to access the specific models used by **Perpetual**.
+Access to LLM models requires API keys for the corresponding LLM provider.

+Currently **Perpetual** supports working with OpenAI and Anthropic models.
+It was originally developed for the Anthropic models, because of consistent XML tag formatting for responses.
+So, if using OpenAI - choose the latest GPT-4o model, it formats responses about as well as models from Anthropic.
+Avoid using GPT-3.5-Turbo and other legacy models - they simply don't work well enough to automate the process of code extraction from LLM responses.

 **Perpetual** utilizes the LangChain library for Go, which can be found at the following GitHub project:

 <https://github.com/tmc/langchaingo>

 This library provides the necessary integration with the LLM, allowing **Perpetual** to leverage the model’s capabilities for its core functionality.

-Currently **Perpetual** supports working with OpenAI and Anthropic models, but it is much better suited for the Anthropic models, because they can provide high-quality XML tag formatting for information inside responses, which significantly simplifies the interaction.

-Thanks to the LangChain library, it is possible to add other popular LLMs.
-There is also a possibility of integrating with LLMs running locally on the user’s machine.
+Thanks to the LangChain library, it is possible to add other popular LLM providers in future, including models running locally.

-The quality of **Perpetual**’s work directly depends on the LLM being used. **Perpetual** allows you to offload different tasks to different LLMs to save on your costs.
-For example, code annotation or change planning tasks can be performed on more affordable models like Claude 3 Haiku and Claude 3 Sonnet, while the actual code writing can be handled by a more advanced model like Claude 3 Opus.
+The quality of **Perpetual** results directly depends on the LLM used. **Perpetual** allows you to offload different tasks to different models and providers to save on your costs.
+For example, code annotation or change planning tasks can be performed on more affordable models like Claude 3 Haiku and Claude 3 Sonnet, while the actual code writing can be handled by a more advanced model like Claude 3 Opus or GPT-4o.

 ## Getting Started